SemihK/iPhone_AndroidStudioEmulator_Skin/README.md

 # iPhone-X-Android-Studio-Emulator-Skin
 *Hello!*  👋

+I designed skins for android developers who don't have a macbook.  (like me 😥)

 Brings the themes of iPhone X device for Android Studio Emulator.

 *Other IOS devices will be added later.*